j3rrywan9/cplusplus-study/doc/beginning_cpp_17.md

 A *template* is a recipe that you create to be used by the compiler to generate code automatically for a class or function customized for a particular type or types.

+## Introducing Fundamental Types of Data

+### Variables, Data, and Data Types

+A *variable* is a named piece of memory that you define.
+Each variable stores data only of a particular type.
+Every variable has a *type* that defines the kind of data it can store.
+Each fundamental type is identified by a unique type name that consists of one or more *keywords*.

+## Working with Fundamental Data Types

+### Enumerated Data Types

+When you define an enumeration, you're creating a new type, so it's also referred to as an *enumerated data type*.

+Each enumerator will be automatically defined to have a fixed integer value of type `int` by default.

+### Aliases for Data Types

+## Making Decisions

+### Comparing Data Values

+You can compare data values using some new operators called *relational operators*.

+### The `if` Statement

+### The `if-else` Statement

+### Logical Operator

+Using logical operators, you can combine a series of comparisons into a single expression so that you need just one `if`, almost regardless  of the complexity of the set of conditions.